Cogito/dominus/README.md

 ### Dominus ###
 http://dominusgame.net

 Dominus is a multiplayer browser strategy game.
-Players grow in power by attacking another player's castle.
-Conquering someone's castle makes them your vassal.
-Vassals send their lord part of their income.
-If everyone in the game is your vassal or a vassal of your vassal then you are the Dominus.
+Grow in power by conquering castles.
+Make everyone in the game your vassal to become the Dominus.

-Dominus is a slow strategy game that is designed to not require a lot of time to play.
+Dominus is a slow strategy game.
 Army movement and resource gathering happen slowly over time.
 Login, give your armies their orders then check back in a few hours.

 The game is able to support any number of people.
 As more people join the map grows creating a larger gameplay space.